AnuragThakur06/AnuragThakur06/README.md

 ## About Me

-I am a BTech student in my 7th semester, passionate about enhancing my knowledge and interpersonal skills.
+I am a BTech Computer Engineer, passionate about enhancing my knowledge and interpersonal skills.
 My interests lie in the field of science, and I'm always eager to learn new things.

 ## Education